HackIllinois/api/documentation/docs/reference/services/Profile.md

 ***The `id` in the profile service refers to a separate, randomly-generated, profile-only id.
 This is different from the (user) `id` used in other services.
 When a profile is created, a mapping from the user `id` to the profile `id` is stored in the database.***

+We will distinguish user id and profile id by using `github12456` and `profileid123456` for each, respectively, in the examples below.

 Response format:
 ```
 {